GeorgeGio/OMDB-Api/README.md

 We decided to get the project working with a temporary basic html page before deciding on the css framework as it wasn't clear from the brief whether we should use Bootstrap or not (the readme said Use Bootstrap and rubric said we shouldn't)

 We looked at tailwind but due to TasteDive going down we didn't get the time / chance to implement Tailwind.
 And so we had a last minute struggle to find another API and get that working.
 We ended up with New York Times and 3 movies but the results aren't as good as TasteDive.
+We used Bootstrap instead

 ### Built with